sjentsch/lsjDocs/Ch11/Ch11_tTest_05.rst

 The data
 ~~~~~~~~

-The data set that we’ll use this time comes from Dr Chico’s class.\ [#]_
+The data set that we will use this time comes from Dr Chico’s class.\ [#]_
 In her class students take two major tests, one early in the semester
 and one later in the semester.
 To hear her tell it, she runs a very hard
 class, one that most students find very challenging.
 But she argues that
 by setting hard assessments students are encouraged to work harder.
 Her
 theory is that the first test is a bit of a “wake up call” for students.
-When they realise how hard her class really is, they’ll work harder for
+When they realise how hard her class really is, they will work harder for
 the second test and get a better mark.
 Is she right?
-To test this, let’s
+To test this, let us
 import the |chico|_ data set into jamovi.
 This time jamovi does a good
 job during the import of attributing measurement levels correctly.
 The
 |chico|_ data set contains three variables: an ``id`` variable that